-TIP: Static Probability = 1 represents that the considered element is held at Logic 1 throughout the analysis duration and never toggles (toggle/signal rate = 0).
-Similarly, Static Probability=0 represents that the considered element is held at Logic 0 throughout the analysis duration and never toggles (toggle/signal rate = 0).
+TIP: Static Probability = 1 represents that the considered element is held at Logic 1 throughout the analysis duration and never toggles.
+Similarly, Static Probability=0 represents that the considered element is held at Logic 0 throughout the analysis duration and never toggles.